JuanDiegoYoung/challenge_dataart/docs/challenge.md

 - The notebook uses older seaborn barplot syntax with positional x/y arguments.
 - xgboost was used in the notebook but was not listed in the runtime requirements.

+⚠️ Mistakes:
+- Forgot to do a PR for the merging of PART 1.
+I used a no-fast-forward merge into develop (and kept the feature branch).
+For the following parts, I will use PRs to make the integration flow explicit.

 ## Part 2

 - Implemented the FastAPI /predict endpoint in challenge/api.py.